ajesse11x/mako/README.md

 ### start-node
 The `start-node` script is a wrapper script to run processes inside a docker container.
-It has a section near the top where custom pre-start commands can be run.
+It has a section near the top where custom pre-start commands can be run (setting up environment variables based on other ones).
 It can also have multiple commands start if needed (nginx/apache for static assets, and other process for the language).

 ### build-node-app
 The `build-node-app` script is called by the Dockerfile.
 This should have